HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 It's not enough to know how many long tasks there are per page—we need to understand the total time those tasks are taking on pages.
 The median mobile page has 3.59 seconds of time dedicated to long tasks, whereas desktop pages have far less at 0.74 seconds.

+{# TODO(authors): Consider rephrasing the "these results spell trouble" bit below, given that the results are coming from a simulated Moto G4 device in the lab. #}

 The 75th percentile suggests a much worse picture for those on mobile devices, coming in at nearly 6.6 seconds of processing time per page dedicated to handling long tasks.
 This is a _lot_ of time the browser is spending on intense work that could be optimized or even possibly be moved to web workers on a different thread.
 In any case, these results spell trouble for the mobile web and responsiveness.

 ### Scheduler API

-The scheduling JavaScript tasks in the past has largely been deferred to the browser, however there are methods such as `[requestIdleCallback](https://developer.mozilla.org/docs/Web/API/Window/requestIdleCallback)` and `[queueMicrotask](https://developer.mozilla.org/docs/Web/API/queueMicrotask)`, but these methods schedule tasks in a coarse way, and—especially in the case of `queueMicrotask`—can cause performance issues if misused.
+Scheduling JavaScript tasks has historically been deferred to the browser.
+There are newer methods such as [`requestIdleCallback`](https://developer.mozilla.org/docs/Web/API/Window/requestIdleCallback) and [`queueMicrotask`](https://developer.mozilla.org/docs/Web/API/queueMicrotask), but these APIs schedule tasks in a coarse way, and—especially in the case of `queueMicrotask`—can cause performance issues if misused.

 The Scheduler API has recently been released, and gives developers finer control over scheduling tasks based on priority—though [it is currently only limited to Chromium-based browsers](https://caniuse.com/mdn-api_scheduler_posttask).

 {{ figure_markup(
-    caption="The number of mobile pages using the Scheduler API.", content="0.002%",
+    caption="The percentage of mobile pages using the Scheduler API.", content="0.002%",
     classes="big-number",
     sheets_gid="1872107610",